 Commit time and financial resources to expand more diverse leadership within our board, staff, committee, and advisory bodies.

-Lead with respect and tolerance.
+- Lead with respect and acceptance.
 We expect all employees to embrace this notion and to express it in workplace interactions and through everyday practices.

 The first phase of this work will be to focus on how we, most especially our Chapter Leaders, engage with our clients both through outreach initiatives and provided services.
 We recognize that Staff and Chapter Leaders are the gatekeepers to access of Neighbor Brigade’s free services and are the ones responsible for assuring clients’ needs are met and that all community members are aware of Neighbor Brigade’s services.
 Sensitivity and awareness towards both our own internal bias as well as relevant accommodations needed based on culture, race, language, gender identification, cognitive and physical abilities, age and religion are all factors that are critical to understand in order to meet the needs of community members.